Skip to main content

 BPU — BRIK Processing Unit

-The BRIK Processing Unit is a dedicated hardware coprocessor designed to evaluate Policy Circuits — PCD programs that produce either ALLOW or BLOCK — before any AI-generated action reaches the host system.
+The CPU computes.
+The GPU accelerates.
+But neither verifies.
+When an AI model generates an action — write a file, send a network request, spawn a process — no hardware component evaluates whether that action should be allowed.
+The BRIK Processing Unit fills this gap.
+It is a dedicated hardware coprocessor designed to evaluate Policy Circuits — PCD programs that produce either ALLOW or BLOCK — before any AI-generated action reaches the host system.

 The BPU enforces policy at the hardware level.
 There is no software instruction that can override a BLOCK decision.
 The enforcement is non-maskable by design.